Dr Nicola Reimann

 Nicola also contributes to the 'Degree Standards' Project (https://www.heacademy.ac.uk/hefce-degree-standards) which focuses on the UK external examining system.
-The project is working with a range of higher education providers to design and pilot generic professional development for external examiners and explores different forms of calibration exercises with subject associations and Professional, Statutory and Regulatory Bodies (PSRBs).
-It is funded by the Office for Students and is managed by Advance HE (formerly the Higher Education Academy).
+The project is working with higher education providers to design, evaluate and deliver generic professional development for external examiners and explores approaches to the calibration of academic standards within subject communities.
+It is led by Advance HE and managed by the Office for Students.

 Information for prospective doctoral research student supervisions